minhtran241/tcp-socket-chat/README.md

 #### Minh Tran

+-   Created login screen and chat interface
 -   Designed and implemented the multi-threaded server architecture
 -   Created the message routing and broadcasting system
 -   Implemented direct messaging functionality
 -   Added URL detection and clickable links feature
 -   Developed emoji shortcode processing system
+-   Implemented the theme manager for light and dark modes

 #### Elijah Morgan

 -   Designed and implemented the Tkinter GUI components
--   Created login screen and chat interface
 -   Handled message formatting and display
 -   Prepared project documentation and testing
 -   Handled networking and server hosting for final demo
+-   Cleaned up the codebase and ensured consistency

 ## Development Process